RC-Projects/simpleAPI/README.md

 # Quotes API

-This project is a sample project that demonstrates using simple RESTful API for managing quotes.
+This is a sample project that demonstrates using simple RESTful API for managing quotes.
 It allows users to create, read, update, and delete quotes, as well as retrieve a random quote.

 ## Features